 The Eastern Washington Area Health Education Center (EWAHEC) is hosting a series of one-day, hands-on Scrubs Camps for high school students.
 Scrubs Camp is a health career camp that provides an opportunity for students to explore a variety of health careers through interactive activities.

 STUDENTS MUST COMPLETE THE FILLABLE FORM BELOW AND THE RELEASE FORMS (PRINT AND COMPLETE)!!!!
-If we do not have your release forms, you cannot attend!
+If we do not have your release forms, you cannot participate.

 - Email - firstname.lastname@example.org

 Due to the extremely limited space at Scrubs Camp, schools are unable to save blocks of seats for their students.
-Individual students are able to reserve their spot at Scrubs Camp by calling Jessica Ochoa at 509.828.1301.
-The completed registration form must be submitted to Jessica within 3 business days of reserving a spot.
-If the paperwork is not submitted within the 3 day window, the student’s spot will be released at the discretion of the EWAHEC.
+Individual students are able to reserve their spot at Scrubs Camp by calling Jeff Wieck at 509.828.1301.
+The completed registration form must be submitted to Jeff within 3 business days of reserving a spot.
+If the paperwork is not submitted within the 3 day window, the student's spot will be released at the discretion of the EWAHEC.

 Parents are welcome to attend with their students.
 Parents need to complete the Consent, Assumption of Risk Waiver and Indemnity Agreement that is included in the Registration Form.

-This project is/was supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number U77HP03022, for the WWAMI Area Health Education Centers, in the amount of $515,000 for the 2018-2019 fiscal year (with a 1:1 total match of $515,000 from non-federally funded governmental sources).
-This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government
+This project is/was supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number U77HP03022, for the WWAMI Area Health Education (WWAMI AHEC) Program Office and its five regional Centers in the total amount of $740,000 for the 2021-2022 fiscal year (with a 1:1 total match of $740,000 from non-federally funded governmental sources).
+This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.